Yaroster/skoomaDen.me/src/content/blog/New Horizons The Hollow Evolution of a Beloved Series.md

 ## Furniture and Customization

 Despite [New Horizons](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Horizons) allowing players to place furniture outdoors—a feature fans had long clamored for—there’s something missing.
 [New Leaf](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Leaf) had a wider variety of furniture sets, many of which were more cohesive and thoughtfully designed. <mark>It’s surprising, but [New Leaf](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Leaf) simply had better furniture options.</mark> And to top it off, [New Leaf](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Leaf) had larger rooms, offering players more freedom to decorate inside.
-In [New Horizons](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Horizons), it feels like they added random items without the same care.
-The outside furniture is nice, but why lose the quality indoor sets?

 ![](image-117.png)